vespa-engine/sample-apps/dense-passage-retrieval-with-ann/README.md

 # Vespa sample application - Open-Domain Question Answering

-Ever wondered *Who came up with the name rock and roll?* or *who is the prime minister of Norway?*
+Ever wondered what the answer to the question *Who came up with the name rock and roll* is?
+Or maybe for *who is the prime minister of Norway?*

-In this sample application we demonstrate how to build a open domain question answering serving system with state-of-the-art accuracy using Vespa.ai.
+In this Vespa.ai sample application we demonstrate how to build an open domain question answering **serving** system with state-of-the-art accuracy using Vespa.ai.

 The system use Vespa.ai's support for [fast approximate nearest neighbor search](https://docs.vespa.ai/documentation/approximate-nn-hnsw.html)